USDA Kansas Hay 01/28 05:45

 Ground/Grinding alfalfa movement: Southwest/South Central

-corn chopping and harvesting going on.
-If you have any extra hay to sell
+pct, and severe drought (D2) remained at 4 pct.
+If you have any extra hay to

-Dairy alfalfa, grinding alfalfa, ground/delivered steady; movement moderate.
+Dairy alfalfa, grinding alfalfa, ground/delivered steady; movement slow to

 South Central Kansas

 Dairy alfalfa, grinding alfalfa, ground/delivered, alfalfa pellets, steady;